tttppp/ragl/rules.md

 1.5.1.1 Prize payments are subject to transfer fees and consequently it is not worth paying very small prizes.
 A small prize pool may result in prizes being omitted.

-1.5.2 The Season finisher prize pool will be split between (up to) 3 players drawn randomly among those who successfully finished the season (Masters, Minions or Recruits), did not accumulate strikes and are outside the normal prize spots.
+1.5.2 The Season finisher prize pool will be split between (up to) 3 players drawn randomly among those who successfully finished the season (all divisions) and did not win any other prize.

+1.5.2.1 For each strike that a player receieves the chance of them winning a share of the Season finisher prize pool will decrease.
+(Nb.
+Due to the implementation of the prize draw the chance of winning may not be proportional to the number of strikes a player has left)

 1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
 If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.